SQLitis/monsters/README.rst

 Abilities: Half-golems have -2 Dex, +4 Con (or no Con upon a failed Will save), -6 Int, +0 Wis, and -6 Cha.
 Wound (Ex): The damage a clay half-golem deals doesn't heal naturally.
 Only a spell of 6th level or higher with the healing descriptor (such as heal) can repair it.
 But the 3.5 update says: See Monster Manual for revised golem special attacks (note the change to clay golem's cursed wound).
 A clay limb must be sculpted from a single block of clay weighing at least 100 pounds.
 The sculpting requires a successful Craft (sculpting) or Profession (mason) check (DC 20).
 The rituals cost 12,000 gp and 240 XP and require animate objects and geas/quest.
 Attaching the limb requires the ability to cast 6th-level divine spells.

+Lost is an acquired template that can be added to any living creature with an Intelligence score of at least 3.
+A lost's type does not change, but it gains the incarnum subtype.
+The creature's base land speed increases by 10 ft.
+Any swim, fly, or burrow speeds the base creature might have do not increase.
+Song of Misery (Ex): As a free action, a miserable lost can begin a droning song.
+Every creature within 30 feet who can hear it is fascinated for as long as the song continues, plus 1 round thereafter (Will negates).
+But a miserable lost might not be the best to train --- a despairing lost might be less likely to rebel.
+Twisted Mind (Ex): A lost's mind is demented and difficult to control.
+If the creature fails its saving throw against a mind-affecting spell or effect, it can attempt to save again 1 round later at the same DC.
+The lost gets only this one extra chance to succeed on its saving throw.
+Abilities: Alter from the base creature as follows: Str +4, Con +4, Int -6 (minimum 1).
+If the lost's Intelligence score falls to 2 or 1, the creature regresses to an animal state and commences living off the wild as best it can.
+Organization: Any.
+Challenge Rating: Same as the base creature +1.
+Alignment: Always evil (any).
+If an infected creature takes 6 or more points of Intelligence damage while within the bounds of a lost site, the creature immediately gains the lost template described on page 183.
+Only living creatures with an Intelligence score (before disease damage) of at least 3 are at risk of becoming lost.

 A living zombie's Intelligence changes to 1.
 Creating a living zombie costs 1,000 gp in materials.